quercia-dev/birdclef2025/README.md

 Our dataset consisted of audio recordings from three different sources: Xeno-Canto, iNaturalist, and the Colombian Sound Archive.
 We quickly identified several data quality challenges:

 - Inconsistent quality ratings across sources (only Xeno-Canto provided ratings)
-- Variable audio quality affecting model performance
+- Variability in  audio quality affecting model performance
-- Presence of silence, noise, and irrelevant sounds in recordings
+- Presence of silence, background noise, and irrelevant sounds in recordings
 - Risk of losing representation for rare species during filtering
+- Very large data imbalance

 # Challenges to Modelling